 3.B.5 Emission Point AA-001b consists of surface coating operations conducted during shipbuilding or ship repair.
-40 CFR 63.782 defines "ship" as follows:
+For the purpose of this permit, 40 CFR 63.782 defines "ship" as follows:

 Ship means any marine or fresh-water vessel used for military or commercial operations, including self-propelled vessels, those propelled by other craft (barges), and navigational aids (buoys).
 This definition includes, but is not limited to, all military and Coast Guard vessels, commercial cargo and passenger (cruise) ships, ferries, barges, tankers, container ships, patrol and pilot boats, and dredges.
 For purposes of this subpart, pleasure crafts and offshore oil and gas drilling platforms are not considered ships.